 Now that the world is opening up again, our thoughts are turning to giving something back.
 It’s been a difficult time for everyone, and charitable organizations are no exceptions.
 With many events being cancelled or downsized over the last 18 months, donations have been declining and charities, now more than ever, need our help.
 If you’re keen to give back, take a look at our top tips on how to run the perfect fundraising event.

 1. Pick an appropriate venue

-First things first, find a venue that will accommodate your event.
+If you’re trying to run the perfect fundraising event, you need to find the perfect venue.
+Look for a venue that will accommodate your event.
 You need to consider the following things: